olga-terekhova/physicians-availability/README.md

 # Availability of physicians in Ontario
 ## Overview
-When we discuss availability of health care in Ontario, we sometimes wonder: is it more available in big cities?
+When we discuss availability of **healthcare** in Ontario, we sometimes wonder: is it more available in big cities?

-There are more health care professionals in big cities, so maybe the access is easier.
+There are more health care professionals in big cities, so maybe the access is **easier**.
-But the population is bigger too, so maybe the access is harder?
+But the population is bigger too, so maybe the access is **harder**?

 Both suggestions sound plausible, so let's look at the data.
-We need to compare a ratio between the number of health care professionals and the population broken down by regions, like this:
+We need to compare a **ratio** between the number of health care professionals and the population broken down by **regions**, like this:

 <img src="docs/phys-viz-draft.png" width="312">

 ### Sourcing the data
 I use the 2020 annual report from Ontario Physician Human Resources Data Centre.
-It has a table "Population per Physician in ONTARIO by LHIN and Specialty of Practice in 2020", which has a relevant pre-calculated attribute "Phys per 100,000 Population".
+It has a table "Population per Physician in ONTARIO by LHIN and Specialty of Practice in 2020", which has a relevant pre-calculated attribute **"Phys per 100,000 Population"**.
 Note that the title of the table and the name of the attribute have inverse meanings.
 I rely on the wording of the attribute name, which means that the larger the value, the better is the availability (more doctors per patients).
+**Ratios** are broken down by **LHINs** and **Specialty of Practice**.

-LHINs are a way to divide Ontario into regions in the context of healthcare.
+**LHINs** are a way to divide Ontario into **regions** in the context of healthcare.
 This term was current in 2020, but it will be superceded by Ontario Health Regions.
 To have a way to see LHINs on a map, I vectorized a map of LHINs, assigned LHINs identifiers to corresponding shapes, and saved it as an SVG.

 ### Data Preparation
 I extract the needed table from the report and make a dataset out of it, where rows are for Specialties of Practice, and columns are for LHINs.
-For every Specialty of Practice I calculate a relative ranking from 0 to 1, where 0 would be assigned to a LHIN with the least ratio and 1 to the largest ratio.
+For every Specialty of Practice I calculate a relative **ranking** from 0 to 1, where 0 would be assigned to a LHIN with the least ratio and 1 to the largest ratio.
 This ranking is also calculated for the row Grand Total, which represents availability for all specialties altogether.
 Based on this ranking I calculate the colors for LHINs on the map.

 ### Visualization
-The dataset is visualized as an HTML table where:
+The dataset is **visualized** as an HTML **table** where **availability** is coded with **color scales** using shades of green:
 - LHINs with the best availability within a Specialty are marked with dark green
 - LHINs with the worst availability within a Specialty are marked with white
-- LHINs in between are marked with green of varying lightness according to their ranking
+- LHINs in between are on a gradient between dark green and white according to their ranking

-The LHINs are shown on a map of Ontario and their areas are filled by their ranking in the Grand Total.
+The LHINs are shown on a **map** of Ontario and their areas are **color coded** by their ranking in the Grand Total.
 The darker the area, the better is the availability.

+**Interactive data exploration:**
-The HTML page lets the user to choose a LHIN from a list, which automatically highlights the LHINs on the map and in the table.
-If the column for the selected LHINs is not visible, the page is automatically scrolled to bring that column into view.
+- The HTML page lets the user to choose a LHIN from a list, which **automatically highlights** the LHINs on the map and in the table.
+If the column for the selected LHINs is not visible, the page is **automatically scrolled** to bring that column into view.

-A user can also click on the tile of LHIN column which highlights this LHIN on the map.
+- A user can click on the tile of LHIN column which **automatically highlights** this LHIN on the map.

-The result clearly shows which geographical area has more or less physicians per 100 000 population.
 The result is hosted at https://olga-terekhova.github.io/html/physicians.html and looks like this:

 <img src="docs/phys-viz-result.png" width="713">

+### Analysis
+The result clearly shows that LHIN 7 that contains Toronto, the biggest city of the province, has more physicians per 100 000 population than any other region.
+The data doesn't have enough granularity to make definitive conclusions about cities in general, as all other cities are reported only as part of a larger region.
+Ottawa is the second most populated city in Ontario.
+It is located in Champlain, LHIN 11, which also has the second best ratio of physicians per population.
+This seems to support the hypothesis that **more populated areas have easier access to physicians**.

-### Installation
+## Installation
-#### Prepare source files:
+### Prepare source files
 The dataset PDF is in [2020-PIO-Annual-Report.pdf](data/2020-PIO-Annual-Report.pdf).
 The template for the HTML page is in [physicians_src.html](html/physicians_src.html).
 It is the source of all HTML elements excluding the cells of the dataset.
 The JavaScript for the HTML page is in [LHINSelect.js](js/LHINSelect.js).
 The map of LHINs is in [ontario-lhins-map-final.svg](pic/ontario-lhins-map-final.svg).
 The Python code with main functionality is in [main.py](py-code/main.py).

-#### Run:
+### Run
 Run the [main.py](py-code/main.py).
 The outputs:
 - the resulted HTML page [physicians.html](html/physicians.html), which now has cells populated with data
 - PNG files for the map in the [pic](pic/) folder, where shapes for LHINs are colored according to ranking and highlighted according to the selected LHIN

-#### Share:
+### Share
 Publish the following files preserving folder hierarchy:
 - html/physicians.html
 - js/*
 - pic/*

-The resulted HTML page [physicians.html](html/physicians.html) should not be edited directly.
-It is generated using the script [main.py](py-code/main.py).
-The script [main.py](py-code/main.py) also colors the areas of LHINs on a map in the file  and outputs PNG files in the [pic](pic/) folder.

-#### Retired functionality:
+### Retired functionality
 Previous versions of the page included an option to get a LHIN by a postal code.
 After Ontario Health redesigned this API, it's no longer functional.